A word from the Organisers

 Meetings are held at the Broomhouse Community Centre, Baillieston Road, Broomhouse, Glasgow, G71 7SE.

-Usually on the third Monday of the month, so the remaining dates for this year are:
+Usually on the third Monday of the month, schedule of dates for 2019 will be:

 In 1999 the area provided finance for the purchase of a Grunbach Incubator and Brooder for the Kakapo Recovery Project.